whatever-company/slate-edit-table/README.md

 Sets column alignment for a given column (`at`), in the current table. `align` defaults to center, `at` is optional and defaults to current cursor position.

-> The `align` states are stored in the table node's data.
+> The `align` values are stored in the table node's data.
 > `table.node.data.get('align')` should be an array of aligns string, corresponding to each column.